Our direct injection fuel injector cleaning includes before and after results and comes with a written report.

 = 30.1148 lb/ hr

 Now that we have determined the amount the injector should flow at 72.5 psi we can proceed with the flow testing and measure the testing result against the calculated result.

 GDI = Gasoline Direct Injection (Mitsubishi GDI)

 JTS = Jet Thrust Stoichiometric (Alfa Romeo)

 SIDI = Spark Ignition Direct Injection (Holden)

 Or call us today at 1.800.381.2065 for more information.
-We can help clean your direct injectors and truly save you money!
-We service direct l injectors for people nationwide!
+We perform reliable direct injection fuel injector cleaning and truly save you money!
+We service direct injectors for people nationwide!

 Note: Due to cost we currently do not replace some of the O-rings and seals on most of the GDI injectors we service.